-© Oguaa Journal of Religion and Human Values (OJORHV)-Official Journal of the Department of Religion and Human Values, University of Cape Coast, Cape Coast

-Robin Scroggs also supports a non-Pauline origin of the word, arsenokoitai, as a Hellenistic Jewish coinage perhaps influenced by awareness of rabbinic terminology.
-Paul did not originate the term, but borrowed it from circles of Hellenistic Jews acquaintance with rabbinic discussion.
+[©] Oguaa Journal of Religion and Human Values (OJORHV)--Official Journal of the Department of Religion and Human Values, University of Cape Coast, Cape Coast coined by Greek-speaking Jews.15 Robin Scroggs16 also supports a non-Pauline origin of the word, arsenokoitai, arguing that it is a Hellenistic Jewish coinage, perhaps, influenced by awareness of rabbinic terminology.
+Thus, Paul did not originate the term, but borrowed it from circles of Hellenistic Jews acquaintance with rabbinic discussion.

-Considering the views of both sides, Paul could have coined the term being the only writer who has used the term in the New Testament.
+Considering the differing views, Paul could have coined the term being the only writer who has used the term in the New Testament.
 However, the word does not exist in a vacuum; it is possible he coined it from the Septuagint version of Leviticus 18:20 and 20:13.
 Another possibility is that the word could have been derived from rabbinic discussion of homosexuality based upon the term in Leviticus 18:20 and 20:13.
 The term "arsenokoitai" does not appear in the Septuagint translation of Leviticus 18:20 and 20:13 in the exact form it appears in 1 Corinthians 6:9.